denoptim-project/tutorials/doc/tutorial_3.0.md

   **Figure 3**: Empty Vertex created to represent the L-type site on the tridentate ligand template.

-8. In the list of attachment points, click on the row with APClass `scaff:1` to specify which attachment point should be the one used to append this empty vertex onto the attachment point that was selected on the graph.
+8. In the list of attachment points, click on the row with APClass `scaff:1` to specify that this attachment point should be the one used to append the empty vertex onto the attachment point that was initially selected on the graph.
 Clicking on `Confirm selected AP` triggers the addition of the vertex to the graph and the formation of the corresponding edge.

 9. The procedure for appending a single empty vertex can now be repeated on the other two APs on the Pt-CO vertex, those with `Xlig:0` APClass.
 Since these two parts of the graph are equivalent in Figure 2, you can select both APs and append a copy of the created empty vertex on each of them.
 Do this twice:
   - first, to add an empty vertex with APs `Xlig:1` and `bridge:1` (Select the AP `Xlig:1` as AP to bind the empty verted onto the growing graph),